-Many people would look at this title and perhaps be disgusted by such a relationship, whilst there might be a minority that might concur the relationship phrase as ‘it’s complicated’.
+Many people would look at this article title and perhaps be disgusted by such a relationship, whilst there might be a minority that might concur with the relationship phrase as ‘it’s complicated’.

-Young, single and modern Desi women with a tremendous amount of independence today make choices for themselves.
-And although ‘having an affair with a married man’ is not something that is on the ‘to do’ list, it is a relationship that can happen, quite easily.
+Young, single and modern Desi women now with a tremendous amount of independence make choices for themselves.
+Although ‘having an affair with a married man’ is not something that is on the ‘to do’ list, it is a relationship that can happen, quite easily.

 Men who are in loveless marriages or are in the marital home for the sake of the children often end up looking for love outside of their marriage.

 Whilst for others the thrill of dating single women whilst being married is the one way to live a ‘double life’ they knowingly desire.

 Affairs of this kind are laced with secret meetings.
 Be it in the car, in a hotel or even at the single woman’s place, if she lives away from family.

 A single woman is an appealing choice for a married man compared to a married or divorced one as she has ‘less emotional baggage’.